Quantum transport in an ambipolar InSb nanowire quantum dot device

 In summary, we have fabricated and measured an InSb nanowire quantum dot device with both $n$-type and $p$-type polarities.
 Using a back gate, we can tune the InSb nanowire device from the electron-populated quantum dot regime to the hole-populated quantum dot regime.
 Due to the high quality of the grown material and the clean fabrication process, tens of successive quantum levels are observed in both regimes without any charge rearrangement or impurity-induced interrupt.
 Coulomb blockade effect, Zeeman effect, Kondo effect, and lead-states are carefully studied.
 We have also established a tomographic characterization method for the lead-states by tracking the out-diamond peaks repeatedly appearing in the consecutive Coulomb diamond structures.
 This work is inspiring for the future application of ambipolar quantum devices.

-\textbf{Acknowledgment.} This work was financially supported by the Swedish Research Council (VR), the Ministry of Science and Technology of China (MOST) through the National Key Research and Development Program of China (No.~2016YFA0300601 and 2017YFA0303304), the National Natural Science Foundation of China (Nos.~11874071, 91221202 and 91421303), and the Beijing Academy of Quantum Information Sciences (No.~Y18G22).
-M.T.D was supported by the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302401).
+\textbf{Acknowledgment.} This work was financially supported by the Swedish Research Council (VR), the Ministry of Science and Technology of China (MOST) through the National Key Research and Development Program of China (No.~2016YFA0300601 and 2017YFA0303304), the National Natural Science Foundation of China (Nos.~11874071, 91221202, 91421303, and 92165208), and the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302401).

 M.T.D and C.L.Y contribute equally to this work.